-- Most colorectal carcinomas are derived from benign adenomas (Adenoma-carcinoma sequence). - ▶ 5 years from a clean colon to the development of invasive carcinoma. - The distribution of adenomas throughout the large bowel is similar to that of carcinomas - Removal of polyps reduce the risk of cancer.
-In fact: The incidence of colorectal cancer has been shown to fall with a long-term screening programme involving colonoscopy and polypectomy patient dysplasia and villous type is at a higher risk of carcinoma development
+- Most colorectal carcinomas are derived from benign adenomas ( Adenoma-carcinoma sequence). - ▶ 5 years from a clean colon to the development of invasive carcinoma. - ► The distribution of adenomas throughout the large bowel is similar to that of carcinomas - Removal of polyps reduce the risk of cancer.
+In fact: The incidence of colorectal cancer has been shown to fall with a long-term screening programme involving colonoscopy and polypectomy

-- ► The malignant potential of adenomas depends on - ►size, >1 cm - histological type, villous is worse than bubuler - ▶ degree of dysplasia
+► The malignant potential of adenomas depends on

+- ▶size,

+- ▶ histological type,

+- ▶ degree of dysplasia